Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Introduction

 In CMOS, there are two complementary devices, PMOS and NMOS, for cell design.
-This enables compact logic implementation without large passive elements, providing rail-to-rail voltage swing with minimal power consumption.
-However, in SCE such as RSFQ, we rely on a single type of JJ, which requires large inductors and resistors to emulate complementary behavior and, therefore, suffers from bulky circuits and scalability.
-Introducing at least two JJ types with different intrinsic phase characteristics, such as 0- and $\pi$-JJs, enables the complementary behavior in the phase domain.
-This enables us to generate logical functions without bulky elements, making VLSI achievable.
+This enables compact logic implementation without large passive elements, providing a rail-to-rail voltage swing with minimal power consumption.
+However, SFQ logic implementations typically rely on a single type of JJ, requiring large inductors and resistors to emulate complementary behavior and resulting in physically large circuits and poor scalability.
+Introducing at least two JJ types with different intrinsic phase characteristics, such as 0- and $\pi$-JJs, enables complementary behavior in the phase domain.
+Logic using 0-JJs and $\pi$-JJs, designated as 0,$\pi$-JJ logic, enables implementation of logical functions without physically large devices, making VLSI feasible.

-The JJ's behavior depends on the materials and geometry of the junction, especially the barrier.
+JJ's behavior depends on the device structure and materials, especially the barrier.
 The barrier material determines the type of JJ and its behavior in the circuit.
-The choice of barrier materials (e.g., insulator, metallic, or magnetic materials) results in JJs with different voltage-phase and current-voltage behaviors \cite{golubov2004current}.
+The choice of barrier material (e.g., insulating, metallic, or magnetic) results in JJs with different voltage-phase and current-voltage behaviors \cite{golubov2004current}.
 Various types of JJs and their combinations can be explored to implement novel logic and circuits \cite{soloviev2021superconducting, cong2024superconductor}.

-The current fabrication technology is based on Nb and uses SIS JJs $\mathrm{Nb/Al-AlO_x/Nb}$ \cite{tolpygo2014fabrication}.
-However, Nb has a rough surface after sputter deposition and is prone to oxidation, limiting the fabrication temperature to below 200~$^\circ$C. Therefore, with Nb-based JJs, the $\mathrm{SiO_x}$ on the chip is of low quality, affecting the quality of the circuits.
-The roughness of Nb makes smaller JJs unreliable, causing increased process variation when the JJ size decreases \cite{tolpygo2023progress}.
-These trends result in bulky circuits with high parameter variation.
+The most common fabrication technology for digital SCE is based on Nb superconductors and Nb/Al--AlO\textsubscript{x}/Nb junctions \cite{tolpygo2014fabrication}.
+Problems include Nb surface roughness and reactivity with oxygen or hydrogen, which degrades the superconducting properties, and instability of the thin ($\sim$1~nm) amorphous AlO\textsubscript{x} junction barrier.
+These problems limit fabrication processing and application temperature to below 200~$^\circ$C, which is much lower than the CMOS back-end-of-the-line (BEOL) temperature limits around 400~$^\circ$C. A consequence is that the SiO\textsubscript{x} on the chip is not of sufficient quality to fill small gaps with uniform material.
+The large grain size and roughness of Nb also cause increased parametric variability of JJ's electrical characteristics when the size decreases \cite{tolpygo2023progress}.
+These limitations result in either physically large circuits or large parameter variations.